YOLOCS: Object Detection based on Dense Channel Compression for Feature Spatial Solidification: YOLOCS

-The loss function shows that the computation of objectness scores loss targets both positive and negative samples, while the classification and bounding box losses focus solely on matched positive samples.
-This approach, when backpropagating the loss through the decoupled head, may result in an uneven distribution of losses if the network structure for classification, bounding box, and objectness scores is identical.
 Additionally, when considering our proposed method of the Dense Channel Compression for Feature Spatial Solidification, directly reducing the number of channels in the final layer to match the output channels can lead to a loss of features during forward propagation, consequently decreasing network performance.
-Simultaneously, in the context of backpropagation, this structure may contribute to suboptimal error backpropagation, impeding the achievement of gradient stability.
+Simultaneously, in the context of backpropagation, this structure contributes to suboptimal error backpropagation, impeding the achievement of gradient stability.
 To address these challenges, we introduce a novel decoupled head called the Asymmetric Multi-level Channel Compression Decoupled Head (Fig.\ref{fig:adh} (b)).

 In our proposed ADH, we partition the network based on various task types, completing the corresponding tasks through three distinct network paths (Fig.\ref{fig:adh} (b)).
 Specifically, we deepen the network path dedicated to the objectness scoring task and employ $3\times3$ convolutions to expand both the receptive field and the number of parameters for this task.
 Concurrently, we compress the features of each convolutional layer along the channel dimension.
-This method not only effectively mitigates the training difficulty associated with the objectness scoring task, enhancing model performance, but also substantially diminishes the parameters and GFLOPs of the decoupled head module, thereby significantly improves inference speed.
+This method not only effectively mitigates the training difficulty associated with the objectness scoring task, enhancing model performance, but also substantially reduces the parameters and GFLOPs of the decoupled head (DH) module in YOLOv5, thereby significantly improving inference speed.
 In addition, we utilized a $1\times1$ convolution to separate the classification and bounding box tasks.
 This is because the losses associated with both tasks are relatively minor for matched positive samples, and as a result, excessive expansion is avoided.
-This method substantially decreases the parameters and GFLOPs in the decoupled head, ultimately leading to faster inference speeds.
+This method substantially decreases the parameters and GFLOPs of the decoupled head (DH) module in YOLOv5, ultimately leading to faster inference speeds.

 In order to better assess the benefits of our proposed ADH, we take the YOLOv5l model as our baseline and separately integrate the DH\cite{yolox} from YOLOX and the ADH from YOLOCS.
 We then conduct a comparative analysis on the MS-COCO val2017, focusing on AP(\%), parameters, and GFLOPs.
 As evident in Tab.\ref{tab:adh}, our proposed ADH module not only boasts a significantly lower parameters and GFLOPs compared to YOLOX's DH, but also maintains a minimal gap in AP.
 Consequently, our proposed ADH structure can be considered both innovative and effective.